 Can you tell me about the businesses that have been located in the building at 122 East 22nd Street over the years? ~ Jeff C., Indianapolis

-In the years prior to the construction of the commercial building that is located at 122 East 22nd Street, the land on which it was built was the back yard of a single-family residence that sat on the northwest corner of East 22nd Street and North Talbott Avenue.
+In the years prior to the construction of the commercial building that is located at 122 East 22nd Street, the land on which it was built was the back yard of a single-family residence that sat on the northwest corner of East 22nd Street and North Talbott Avenue, facing Talbott.
 The home was built about 1891 by Howard H. French.
 He was a travel agent with Severin, Ostermeyer & Company.
-After French’s death in 1894, at the relatively young age of 42, Howard’s widow, Isabella (Smith) French, continued to live in the home for a number of years.
+After French’s death in 1894 — at the relatively young age of 42 — Howard’s widow, Isabella (Smith) French, continued to live in the home for a number of years.
+Interestingly, her occupation was listed as restaurant, although it’s not clear as to whether she owned it or worked in it.

 Prior to 1900, the address of the French residence was known as 352 Talbott Avenue.
 After renumbering occurred in the late 1890s, the address became 2202 North Talbott Avenue.
 Today, that portion of Talbott is called “Street,” rather than “Avenue.”
 At the time of the 1900 Census, Isabella French’s parents also resided at 2202 Talbott Avenue with their widowed daughter.